William N. Alsbrook: Post-Military, Inventions, Patents

-After World War II, Alsbrook attempted to become an commercial airline pilot but was denied employment based on his race.
+After World War II, Alsbrook attempted to become a commercial airline pilot but was denied employment based on his race.
 To support his family, Alsbrook worked for Zenith Electronics as a television and electronics technician until his retirement in 1982.
 He was one of the first African American technicians at Zenith.

 Credited with over 12 inventions, Alsbrook is best known for inventing a patented industrial process to maintain freshness during the commercial distribution of sandwich products.
 Patenting his idea two years before his death in 1998, Alsbrook willed the patent to his son Reginald who leveraged the invention into patented plastic wrappers known as the Pull Out Pouch Packaging System (P.O.P.P.S), through the Alsbrook family's business, Diana's Homegrown.
 The Alsbrook family rolled out its patented products in over 16 Target stores, and at the Kirtland Air Force Base, through a five-year, $1MM contract with the National Nuclear Security Administration, a division of the Department of Energy.